Kentucky Select Soccer League

 2.5.2.
 Team history to include previous season and tournament results, if applicable

 2.7.
-During the spring season, team may identify no more than four (4) dates they prefer not to play league matches.
-KSSL matches shall not be scheduled during preliminary and/or finals weekend.
+During the spring season, a team may identify no more than four (4) dates they prefer not to play league matches.
+KSSL matches shall not be scheduled during preliminary and/or finals weekend of KYSA sponsored competitions (State Open Cup, President’s Cup, or Soccer Village Cup).

 2.8.
 Teams shall be available to play all other dates